COVID: Why are infections rising in Israel? | DW | 17.08.2021

 Israel has approved two COVID-19 vaccines: The Pfizer/BioNTech and the Moderna.
 Both are novel mRNA vaccines.
 Both reported an initial effectiveness of about 95%.

-Some say you're fully vaccinated after two jabs of a Pfizer/BioNTech or AstraZeneca vaccine, and countries like the UK insist that both jabs are from the same manufacturer for you to be "fully vaccinated."
+Some say you're fully vaccinated after two jabs of a Pfizer/BioNTech or AstraZeneca vaccine and countries like the UK insist that both jabs must be from the same manufacturer for you to be "fully vaccinated."

-There is also Johnson & Johnson vaccine, which only requires a single jab to be fully vaccinated.
+There is also a Johnson & Johnson vaccine, which only requires a single jab to be deliver full vaccination.

 But this could change over time.
 In a year or two, scientists may find that people need a fourth jab.
 Or perhaps the emergence of new variants will mean people will never be fully vaccinated and the world will just have to live with it.